Code-keys/yolov5-6.0-RetinaNet-MultiLabel/README.md

 <details open>
 <summary>Write before</summary>

-	Merge the Labels to one can complete your task ( class of M ✖️ N )
+	Merge the Labels to one can also complete your task ( class of M ✖️ N )

 </details>